erinpagemd/programming-interview-flashcards/README.md

 1
 ```

+> Welcome to Flashcards!

+> Please choose from the following:

+> 1. Play a new game

+> 2. View score dashboard

+> 3. Review missed questions

+> 4. Administrator activities

 ### Administrator

 As an administrator of the game

-In order to improve readability
+In order to improve readability and user experience

 I want to edit/delete the questions, answers, and expected responses.